keptn/lifecycle-toolkit/docs/docs/guides/multi-stage-delivery.md

 # Multi-stage Delivery using GitOps

-In this guide you will learn how to deploy aan application across multiple stages while getting full observability of each of your workload deployments.
+In this guide you will learn how to deploy an application across multiple stages while getting full observability of each of your workload deployments.
 This is shown based on an example where we deploy an application into two environments (`dev` and `production`),